ethereum-optimism/superchainerc20-starter/README.md

 `SuperchainERC20` is an implementation of [ERC-7802](https://ethereum-magicians.org/t/erc-7802-crosschain-token-interface/21508) designed to enable asset interoperability in the Superchain.
 `SuperchainERC20` tokens are fungible across the Superchain by giving the `SuperchainERC20Bridge` permission to mint and burn the token during cross-chain transfers.

-**Note**: ERC20 tokens that do not utilize `SuperchainERC20` can still achieve fungibility across the Superchain through interop message passing with a custom bridge solution.
+**Note**: ERC20 tokens that do not utilize the `SuperchainERC20Bridge` for cross-chain transfers can still achieve fungibility across the Superchain through interop message passing with a custom bridge solution.
 For these custom tokens, implementing [ERC-7802](https://ethereum-magicians.org/t/erc-7802-crosschain-token-interface/21508) is strongly recommended, as it unifies cross-chain mint and burn interfaces, enabling tokens to benefit from a standardized approach to cross-chain transfers.

 ### `IERC7802`